DrkWithT/Tippy_Http_Server/README.md

  - Persistent or closing connection handling.
  - HEAD and GET methods.
  - Will have chunked message handling soon?
- - Will have cache header checks and 304 responses soon?

 ### Current Bugs:
  1. On connection problems, the server may give malformed responses such as a "run-on" response message with multiple status lines and header groups.
 As of now, I am at a loss on how to fix this.